if you're using colab, then install the required modules

 └── result: 77

-Visualising how Python handles functions can be helpful in understanding then.
+Visualising how Python handles functions can be helpful in understanding them.

 Click here to see an example.